 In our experience, Fleio does not work with Juju deployment of OpenStack due to a bug in Keystone policy file.
 Fleio sync will fail if the following commands fail when using the CLI with the same credentials as in Fleio:

-openstack domain list openstack project list --domain default
+openstack project list --domain default

 Make sure these commands work before adding OpenStack credentials in Fleio.

 Fleio connects to OpenStack through the public OpenStack API and needs access to the management network in order to connect to the messaging queue daemon (RabbitMQ).

 Fleio gets the up-to-date status of cloud resources as well as the cloud resource consumption information from the internal OpenStack messages posted on the message queue.

 You can avoid giving Fleio access to the private OpenStack network and to the internal RabbitMQ message queue by using the Fleio collector setup.
 Read more about the Fleio collector setup.

 Fleio requires an OpenStack admin user with full access to the entire cloud and to all operations.

 In order to be able to use the main features of Fleio, you must have the following OpenStack projects: